By Joanne Jeffries. Last Updated 3rd November 2021. Welcome to this case study covering medical negligence claims payouts for an MMR vaccination.

 In this unusual case study, we are going to look at the case of a family who won £90,000 in MMR vaccination compensation.
 The case concerned 18 year old Mr F who received an MMR vaccine (a vaccination against measles, mumps and rubella) when he was 13 months old.
-Prior to the vaccine, he was a healthy boy, who seemed to be developing normally.
+Prior to the combined measles, mumps and rubella vaccine, he was a healthy boy, who seemed to be developing normally.
 Ten days after the immunisation, Mr F experienced a major epileptic seizure, which left him seriously brain damaged..
 As well as becoming epileptic, Mr F’s brain damage caused him to become severely disabled, becoming unable to stand unaided, eat unaided, could only speak a very limited number of words and suffered from severe learning difficulties.
 He is also incontinent because of his disability.

 What Are The Risks Surrounding The MMR Vaccine?